Business, employee, office

 • We apply a risk-based system to assess business partners, customers, suppliers, contractors (including contractors who may interact with third parties on our behalf) and joint venture partners and conduct due diligence and other compliance requirements prior to transacting.
 Our due diligence processes are designed to, among other things, identify circumstances where politically exposed persons may be involved in our business activities so that corruption-related risks can be considered and appropriately managed.

-• We communicate to those with whom we do business our compliance requirements in relation to, among other things, corruption, bribery and extortion, including through Our Code and Our Minimum Requirements for Suppliers.
+• We communicate to those with whom we do business our compliance requirements in relation to, among other things, corruption, bribery and extortion, including through Our Code and Minimum Requirements for Suppliers.
 A breach of our requirements and expectations can result in disciplinary action, including dismissal or termination of contractual relationships.

 • The Compliance team conducts monitoring of financial and other data (for example, information from due diligence activities) to check higher-risk transactions and help verify the operation of key anti-corruption controls, such as the requirement to obtain pre-approval before engaging in higher corruption-risk transactions.
 A separate, independent Internal Audit team also conducts anti-corruption audits to assess implementation of anti-corruption controls and to identify transactions and conduct that are not consistent with BHP’s policies, standards and procedures.
 Any breaches of process detected during monitoring or auditing are considered by the Compliance team to assess whether further investigation is required.